jmcnally17/CV/README.md

 __Queen Mary University Of London__ (September 2014 - June 2018)
 - MSci Astrophysics: First Class Honours
     - Developed strong analytical skills working collectively with my peers when problem solving in weekly coursework in a variety of topics including Thermodynamics, Cosmology, Quantum mechanics and General Relativity.
-    - Working with peers also required strong teamwork and communication skills in order to explain complex ideas in physics.
+    - Working with peers also required strong teamwork and communication skills in order to explain complex concepts in physics.
     - Gained project management skills when writing my dissertation on "Large Scale Structure of the Universe" while running simulations in Gadget Programming to view the evolution of structure for different universes that contain differing amounts of visible matter, dark matter, radiation and dark energy.

 ## Hobbies and Interests